EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

 Arya decided to stay at the palace.
 Carol opted to stay with her as well.
 Neither had warmed up to their prince.
 The girls had decided this together last night sometime.
 Divin presumed everyone was splitting up so he planned to go out as well.
 After hearing that he could've refused, he made a sour face for a while.
 As for the former two, Arya was getting help from the Lohengramm clan like myself.
 She had refused all support from the assigned representative clan.
 Carol instead was having her "tutor" coming over.
 As for me?
 I would have to check things out with Francisa later.

 Regarding our Classes, while we _were_ at the baseline, it was merely the lowest standard required to get official jobs out here.
 People started their leveling as young as 6 years old.
 By the time they grew up to 15 years, they comfortably reached level 20.
 A human was considered an adult at that point.
-Some leveled up earlier, some later in the age bracket of 13 to 19.
+Some leveled up earlier, some later but most reach the threshold by their late-teens.

 The fun began beyond this milestone.
 People take up jobs befitting their Class, usually under a mentor.
 What they do with their mastery of Base Classes ends up affecting the next Class Upgrade.
 A Craftsman who takes up farming gets a Farmer Class.
 A Healer who joins the clergy and starts preaching gets a priest-like Class.
 And there is no limit on the variety of Classes one could achieve depending on the jobs they take.
 Assuming they are in their evolutionary tree, of course.
 A Scout would end up as a very poor stable-boy if he even gets that Class.
 As far as Julie knew, and she was the one who knew the most in this area, the Craftsman Class had the most known branches and the Mage class had the least.